mthirion/rhaf-demo/documentation/operator_s1.md

-# First Operator scenario (Day 1 Operations)
+# First Operation scenario (Day 1 Operations)

-## Preparation
-Pre-install the amqstreams metrics resources.

-_oc apply -f amqstreams/01-kafka-metrics.yaml_ -n [demo-dev]
-_oc apply -f amqstreams/03-kafka-monitor.yaml_  -n [demo-dev]

-## Installing AMQStreams
+## Provisioning AMQStreams via the Operator

-The installation of an Openshift Operator can be done "as-code".
+Either use the Openshift console to create a Kafka cluster or execute:
-_oc apply -f amqstreams/00-amqstreams-operator.yaml_
+_oc apply -f amqstreams/02-amqstreams-kafka.yaml -n [demo-dev]_

-The installation of the AMQ Streams cluster can also be done "as-code".

 Notice that the Operator is aware of the AMQ Streams topology.
 Open the web console in the [demo-dev] namespace on the 'pods' tab.
-Execute:
-_oc apply -f amqstreams/02-amqstreams-kafka.yaml_  -n [demo-dev]

 You'll observe that the Operators:
  - install the zookeeper cluster first
  - waits fo the control plane to be up, running and healthy